 Commodity prices are influenced by many factors, including the supply of and demand for commodities, speculative activities by market participants, global political and economic conditions and related industry cycles and production costs in major producing countries.
 While producers are clearly unable to dictate market prices directly, events such as the withdrawal of commodity production capacity and various attempts to capture market share by individual producers could have an effect on market prices.
 Commodity prices may move in response to changes in production capacity in a particular market, for example as a new asset comes online or when a large producer experiences difficult operational issues or is impacted by a natural disaster.
+Larger scale, macroeconomic trends, such as the increasing focus on minimising greenhouse gas emissions and technological advances in renewable energy have also impacted the prices of many of the Group's key commodities, including coal and cobalt.
 Furthermore, the producers' actual average realised prices can be affected by contractual arrangements, production levels and hedging strategies.
 Prices of the Group's main commodity products can vary significantly as actual and anticipated supply and demand fluctuate.
 Price variations and market cycles have historically influenced the Group's financial performance and are expected to continue to do so in the future.